 Here’s the seller’s description:

 “Selling a 1955 Buick Century Wagon, for 8200 obo.
-All original, it has some rust but overall still in good shape.
-It doesn’t run so will need to be towed.
+All original, it has some rust but, overall, still in good shape.
+It doesn’t run, so it will need to be towed.
 Has the original nailhead engine (not frozen) and automatic transmission.

 The car restored is gonna be worth over 50k, look it up and do your research.

-It’s a 1955 so no Smog required.
-Have a Title but not in the DMV system, No Delivery available!!!!!
+It’s a 1955, so no Smog is required.
+Have a Title but not in the DMV system, No Delivery is available!!!!!

 Restore or Rat Rod: what would you do with this 1955 Buick Century Station Wagon project?
 Comment below and let us know!